lariredivo/lariredivo/README.md

 👋 Hi, I’m @lariredivo

-My name is Larissa, but you can call me lari!
-I am currently studying to became a system developer in Brazil. 👩‍💻 Seeking to be a positive force in the world!
+My name is Larissa, but you can call me Lari!
+I am a biologyst and currently I am studying to became a system developer in Brazil. 👩‍💻 Hoping to be a positive force in the world!
 <!-- 👀 I’m interested in ... -->
 🌱 I’m currently learning HTML, CSS and JavaScript.